 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Reserve exception-handling mechanisms for truly unexpected situations and other situations where no local recovery is possible.

-— Handle exceptions by the exception handlers of an enclosing construct as close as possible to the origin of the exception but as far out as necessary to be able to deal with the error.
-Consider preventing implicit exceptions by checking the error condition in the code prior to executing the construct that causes the exception.
+— Handle exceptions by the exception handlers of an enclosing construct as close as possible to the origin of the exception but as far out as necessary to be able to deal with the error., and consider preventing implicit exceptions by checking the error condition in the code prior to executing the construct that causes the exception;

-— Equally, check error return values or auxiliary status variables following a call to a subprogram, unless it is demonstrated that the error condition is impossible.
+— Equally, check error return values or auxiliary status variables following a call to a subprogram, unless it is demonstrated that the error condition is impossible;

-— When functions return error values, check the error return values before processing any other returned data.
+— When functions return error values, check the error return values before processing any other returned data;

-— For each routine, document all error conditions, matching error detection and reporting needs, and provide sufficient information for handling the error situation.
+— For each routine, document all error conditions, matching error detection and reporting needs, and provide sufficient information for handling the error situation;

-— Use static analysis tools to detect and report missing or ineffective error detection or handling.
+— Use static analysis tools to detect and report missing or ineffective error detection or handling;.

-— When execution within a particular context is abandoned due to an exception or error condition, finalize the context by closing open files, releasing resources and restoring any invariants associated with the context.
+— When execution within a particular context is abandoned due to an exception or error condition, finalize the context by closing open files, releasing resources and restoring any invariants associated with the context;

-— Retreat to a context where the fault can be handled completely (after finalizing and terminating the current context) when it is not appropriate to repair an error situation and retry the operation.
+— Retreat to a context where the fault can be handled completely (after finalizing and terminating the current context) when it is not appropriate to repair an error situation and retry the operation;

 — Always enable error checking provided by the language, the software system, or the hardware in the absence of a conclusive analysis that the error condition is rendered impossible.

-— Carefully review all error handling mechanisms, because of the complexity of error handling.
+— Carefully review all error handling mechanisms, because of the complexity of error handling;

 — In applications with the highest requirements for reliability, use defense-in-depth approaches, for example, checking and handling errors even if thought to be impossible.